-Based on the findings of the study, the researcher recommended that:
+Based on the findings of this study, the researcher recommended that:

-- 1. Male staff should always be engaged to work as they are more administrative effective than the females especially when it involves stamina and ability to work even under stress and other interfering factors. - 2.
-The state secondary education board who is the main employer of personnel's into the secondary school system should consider age as one of the criteria during recruitment and for purpose of retirement. - 3.
-Government should regularly appreciate the long years of service and effort and skills put in by staff of secondary school by way of promotion. - 4.
-For greater productivity and higher administrative effectiveness, staff of secondary schools should be trained and retrained.
+- 1. More of male staff should always be engaged to work as they are more administrative effective than the females especially when it involves stamina and ability to work even under stress and other interfering factors. - 2.
+The State Secondary Education Board which is the main employer of personnel into the secondary school system should consider age as one of the criteria during recruitment and for the purpose of retirement. - 3.
+Government should regularly appreciate the long years of service and efforts and skills put in by staff of secondary school by way of promotion. - 4.
+For greater productivity and higher administrative effectiveness, the staff of secondary schools should be trained and retrained.